-This $25 million sewer separation project was completed for the Town of Boorkline, MA in conjunction with the Massachusetts Water Resource Authority’s (MWRA’s) Long-term CSO Control Plan as mandated by the Federal District Court.
-The project objective was to separate a 110-year-old large diameter combined sewer system located in the highly congested, urbanized area of Beacon Street in Brookline, bordering the City of Boston.
+This $25 million sewer separation project was completed for the Town of Brookline, MA in conjunction with the Massachusetts Water Resource Authority’s (MWRA’s) Long-term CSO Control Plan as mandated by the Federal District Court.
+The project objective was to separate a 110-year-old large-diameter combined sewer system located in the highly congested, urbanized area of Beacon Street in Brookline, bordering the City of Boston.

 New sanitary sewer work included:

 - Microtunnel installation of 4,410 feet of 18-inch, 48-inch, and 57-inch sanitary sewer, including crossings beneath an above-ground branch of the Massachusetts Bay Transportation Authority’s (MBTA) mass transit system (Green Line)

 - Open trench installation of 2,330 feet of 8-inch to 57-inch sanitary sewer

 - Modifications to the existing regulator structure beneath Commonwealth Avenue in Boston